JudeWillmer/Microsoft-Intune-Lab/README.md

 ## Scenario 1 – Onboard a Windows Endpoint

+A Windows endpoint was onboarded into the Action1 platform to enable centralized endpoint monitoring and management.
+The Action1 agent was downloaded, imported into Microsoft Intune as a line-of-business application, and successfully installed, allowing the endpoint to register with the Action1 console.

+---

 ### Steps Performed

 1. Navigated to **Action1 → Endpoints → Install Agent**.